brewster1134/atrackt/README.md

 Download the project and open `demo/index.html` in your browser.

-Visit `demo/index.html?debugTracking=true` to view the debugging console.
+Click the link or visit `demo/index.html?debugTracking=true` to view the debugging console.

 ## Development